Open Access and the REF: detailed guidance

-To be eligible for the next REF all journal articles and conference proceedings accepted for publication after 1 April 2016 must be deposited in a compliant open access repository within 3 months of first publication.
+To be eligible for REF 2021 all journal articles and conference proceedings (with an ISSN) accepted for publication after 1 April 2016 must be deposited in a compliant open access repository within 3 months of first publication.

 Outputs that fail to meet these timescales can’t be submitted to the REF.